Production installation

 queueGroup: "ArmadaEventsRedisProcessor"

-To install the executor into a cluster, we will use Helm.
+To install the executor into a cluster, use Helm.

-You’ll need to provide custom config via the values file, below is a minimal template that you can fill in:
+You’ll need to provide custom config via the values file.
+Use the following example as a template you can fill in.

 applicationConfig: